 Visitors Centers

 There is a National Parks Visitor Center in Rock Harbor at the dock when you get off the boat as well as one at Windigo.
-We never made it to Windigo so I can’t tell you about it but in Rock Harbor, there is a small building housed with Rangers where you pay your fees and if you backpacking, get your permits and make your camping reservations as you can only make them when you arrive on the island.
+We never made it to Windigo so I can’t tell you about it but in Rock Harbor, there is a small building housed with Park Rangers where you pay your fees and if you were backpacking, get your permits and make your camping reservations as you can only make them when you arrive on the island.
 They are all on a first-come, first-serve basis.

 This visitor center also had maps and hiking information in the area.
 And if you have a National Parks Passport as we do, don’t forget to get your book stamped there.
 In addition, they sell passports and passport stamps.